 2. Get a large memory card

 A large memory card is a must for getting the most out of your camera.
 If you use a memory card that is too small, you may run out of space in the middle of a shooting session.
 If you have ever done this on your phone, you know how time-consuming and frustrating it can be to try and delete photos from your device in the middle of taking pictures.
 I recommend at least a 64GB card but they are available up to 512GB!!
+Also pay attention to the speed of the memory card, the faster the speed the less lag between photos there will be.

 3. Get the right gear to protect your camera